opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 The [source coordination interface](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/source/coordinator/enhanced/EnhancedSourceCoordinator.java) defines the methods available for interacting with the [source coordination store](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/source/SourceCoordinationStore.java).

 These methods provide for managing partition CRUD operations and getting the next available partition using `acquireAvailablePartition(String partitionType)`.
 A common source coordination pattern assigns a "leader" Data Prepper container for partition discovery and creation.
-This is done by initializing a "leader partition" at startup and using `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)` to assign partition management responsibilities. is to assign a "leader" Data Prepper container that is responsible for partition discovery and creation of partitions.
-This is achieved by creating one partition on startup of Data Prepper that is the "Leader Partition", and utilizing the `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)` method to determine if the job of partition discovery and creation of other partitions is assigned to a given Data Prepper container.
+This is done by initializing a "leader partition" at startup and using `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)` to assign partition management responsibilities.

-The following code snippet demonstrates a simple flow while using source coordination.
-This example references a hypothetical database, where the "partition" is a single database file.
+The following code snippet shows a basic source coordination workflow, using a hypothetical database where each partition represent an individual database file.
+See the [full code](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/DatabaseWorker.java#L40) on GitHub.
-The full code for this example can be found [here](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/DatabaseWorker.java#L40).

-The overview of this code is as follows for the different numbered sections
+The key components and workflow in the code for implementing source coordination in Data Prepper are as follows:

-1. A leader partition was created on startup of Data Prepper ([Code reference](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSource.java#L41)).
-There is only one leader partition, and whichever Data Prepper node acquires it with the method call to `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)` will now be assigned the responsibility of discovering new database files.
+1. Upon Data Prepper's startup, a leader partition is established.
+See the [code reference](https://github.com/graytaylor0/data-prepper/blob/6e38dead8e9beca089381519654f329b82524b9d/data-prepper-plugins/sample-source-coordination-source/src/main/java/SampleSource.java#L41)).
+The single leader partition is assigned to the Data Prepper node that successfully calls `acquireAvailablePartition(LeaderPartition.PARTITION_TYPE)`, assigning it the task of identifying new database files.
-2. If the leader partition is owned by this Data Prepper node, it will query the hypothetical database and create new partitions in the Source Coordination Store.
-When these partitions are created in the store, all Data Prepper nodes running this source will be able to acquire the database file partitions.
+2. When a Data Prepper node owns the leader partition, it queries the hypothetical database and creates new partitions in the source coordination store, enabling all nodes running this source to access these database file partitions.
-3. Acquire a database file partition to process.
-If no database files need to be processed at this time, an empty Optional will be returned
+3. A database file partition is acquired for processing.
+In cases where no partitions need processing, an empty `Optional` is returned.
-4. Process the database file by writing the records from that file into the Data Prepper buffer as individual Events.
-After the database file has all records written to the buffer, mark the database file partition as COMPLETED in the source coordination store.
-This will make it so the database file is not processed again.
+4. The database file undergoes processing, with its records written into the Data Prepper buffer as individual `Events`.
+Once all records have been written to the buffer, the source coordination store marks the database file partition as `COMPLETED`, ensuring it is not not processed again.

 ```java
 public void run() {